 Cast: Robert De Niro, Edward Norton, Marlon Brando, Angela Bassett, Gary Farmer

-Fun Stuff: During breaks, Marlon Brando would walk around the set naked because of the warm weather where the film was being shot.
+Fun Stuff: During breaks, Marlon Brando would walk around the set naked because it was really hot outside.